Six million Roma live in the EU. Find out what discrimination they face and how Parliament proposes to boost their social inclusion.

-Common difficulties they face are limited access to quality education and difficulty integrating into the labour market, leading to further poverty and social exclusion, lack of quality healthcare and poor living conditions.
+Romani people are one of Europe’s largest ethnic minorities with some six million living in the EU.
+They face difficulties such as limited access to quality education and difficulty integrating into the labour market, leading to further poverty and social exclusion, lack of quality healthcare and poor living conditions.

 For many Roma people, exclusion and discrimination starts at a young age.
 According to the Roma Integration Strategies report 2019, 68% of Roma left school early.
-In addition, only 18% of Roma children transit to higher levels of education and 63% of young Roma are not in education, employment or training.
+In addition, only 18% of Roma children transit to higher levels of education and 63% of young Roma are not in education, employment or training, compared to an EU average of 12%.
 In addition, only 43% of Roma are in a form of paid employment.

-Findings also showed that almost a quarter of Roma people have no national health insurance.
+Findings also show that almost a quarter of Roma people have no national health insurance.
 A third of Roma households do not have tap water, just over half have an indoor flush toilet or shower and 78% of Roma live in overcrowded households while 43% of Roma experience discrimination when trying to buy or rent housing.
-In their resolution adopted in September, MEPs point out that Roma people are more at risk of contracting Covid-19 due to their living conditions.

-What has the EU done to tackle the issue in recent years?
+What has the EU done to tackle Roma exclusion in recent years?

 An EU framework for National Roma Integration Strategies (NRIS) was set up in 2011 to promote the equal treatment of Roma and their social and economic integration in European societies.
 A Council Recommendation in 2013 strengthened these strategies, focusing on anti-discrimination and poverty reduction, and introduced an annual reporting obligation for member states in 2016.
 In addition, in 2017 Parliament approved a resolution calling for equal rights for Roma people.